-Saliva is very important to maintaining the health of the mouth, because it helps neutralize acids.
+Saliva is very important to maintaining the health of the mouth because it helps neutralize acids.
 With meth use, since saliva isn’t flowing, bacteria can easily build up faster and begin the break up of tooth structure.

 Grinding and clenching can be so severe as to fracture and break the teeth.
 The pressure placed on the jaw by clenching and grinding can also result in severe headaches, neck pain, and jaw ache.
 It can become very painful to eat, as tooth abscesses develop in the mouth causing severe tooth pain.
-As the infection spreads, fever, nausea and just not feeling well due to mouth infections is often experienced.
+As the infection spreads, fever, nausea and just not feeling well due to mouth infections are often experienced.

 Unfortunately, meth users have no sense of time, especially while under the influence, and therefore home oral hygiene becomes non-existent.
 On an average, most teeth can be lost within one to two years of starting regular meth use.

 Because of extreme dry mouth with a feeling of cotton mouth many users constantly drink sugary sodas and eat excessive amounts of carbohydrates.

 There are many physical and psychological warning signs to detect a user; dilated pupil, weight loss, insomnia, loss of appetite, intense paranoia, hallucinations or delusions, sudden violent anger, and generalized rapid and severe tooth decay on most teeth.

 Detox and Treatment

 There is no safe level of meth use, but treatment and recovery are possible.
 As with most addictions, withdrawal symptoms are characterized by drug craving, depression, disturbed sleep and increased appetite.
 Prescription medications may be given to help with depression and sleep.
 Programs based on a 12-step model are also offered.
 For treatment of the mouth, usually, full mouth reconstruction including full dentures may be the only course of treatment.